 Rich Nicolello is a life-long resident of New Hyde Park.
 He and his wife Susan have two children, Kathleen and Patrick.

-- Expand tax exemptions for seniors, the disabled and firefighters to the maximum amount allowed by law.
+- Expand tax exemptions for seniors, veterans, the disabled and firefighters to the maximum amount allowed by law.

 - Require the County to prepare an economic and financial impact statement for every new proposed law.

 - Establish Nassau County’s Environmental Bond Program which provided $150 million in funding to preserve open space, protect drinking water and upgrade deteriorating parks.

 Legislator Nicolello is active in numerous community organizations and activities, including:

 - Member and past president of the New Hyde Park – Floral Park Kiwanis Club.